Keparoo/Tapntable/README.md

 Tapntable is a web app implementing a restaurant Point of Sale (POS).
 It is a web-based app designed to manage the operations of a restaurant: Employee timeclock, manage checks and orders, track payments, track servers sales &  cash bank, track and manage items sold and availability.
 This would be used as a terminal or terminals in a restaurant for servers & bartenders to use or with tableside tablets.

-At a high level, the app is implemented with a  PostgreSQL database with a RESTful API implemented in Javascript and Express backend.
-The frontend is implemented in React, using a Redux store and Google’s Material UI for design elements
+At a high level, the app's backend is implemented with a PostgreSQL database and a RESTful API implemented in Javascript and Express.
+The frontend is implemented in React, using a Redux store and Google’s Material UI for design elements.

 ## Frontend